helium/HIP/0024-reward-splitting.md

 ### Steps

-1. Hotspot owner creates a partially signed transaction with a proposed reward split as well as an optional HNT amount that is required to complete the transaction.
+1. Hotspot owner creates a partially signed transaction with a proposed reward percentage to transfer as well as an optional HNT amount that is required to complete the transaction.
-The transaction would perform a validity check of the proposed split by ensuring the proposed split meets the following criteria
+The transaction would perform a validity check of the proposed percentage transfer by ensuring the % meets the following criteria

-        A. An integer between 1 -> 100 (This range would be defined by a chain variable)
+        A. 1 <= % <= 100 (This range would be defined by a chain variable)

-        B. >= The hotspot owners currently allocated reward split
+        B. % >= the hotspot owners currently allocated reward %

 2. Hotspot owner sends the partially signed transaction to the reward split receiver